chowkw/kokweng_github_page/README.md

 I am __Kumar Vishwesh__, a seasoned data scientist with ~7 years of progressive experience in artificial intelligence.
 I have contributed as an AI product developer (R&D unit) and been AI consultant for top-notch clients in their AI journey.
 I am involved in comprehensive development, design & analysis of AI algorithms to build analytical solutions, while facilitating and leading data science teams.

+Attending BCG RISE 6-month business and data analytics course from Apr to Oct 2021.

 <!-- Add link to the sections -->
 [Experience](#experience) <br>